-If yes: Case Study Simulated Workplace Project Consulting project/workplace project Applied Research Field Experiences Ve have consulted with all impacted are rocess of consultation, if applicable: as: □ Yes X NA N/A ave you considered the principles of Eq uity, Diversity, Inclusion, or Decolonization included wher lave you considered the principles of Equating this new course?
-X Yes□ No Preating this new course?
-X Yes□ No Preating this new course?
-The curriculum is designed to critically a creators from diverse backgrounds.
-Special course and fair compensations with organizations that prioritize social judy acknowledging and actively working a creator economy.
-By including case study course aims to prepare students to engage uity, Diversity, Inclusion, or Decolonization included wher lease explain: ddress how economic disparities and systemic barriers affe ial focus is given to strategies that can enhance equitable.
-The course encourages students to explore partnerships ustice and inclusivity, promoting a decolonization approach gainst the historical and structural inequities present in the es and examples from a variety of cultures and contexts, the ge respectfully and effectively with diverse partners and all efforts contribute positively to a more inclusive and
+If yes: Case Study Simulated Workplace Project Consulting project/workplace project Applied Research Field Experiences Ve have consulted with all impacted are rocess of consultation, if applicable: as: □ Yes X NA N/A ave you considered the principles of Eq uity, Diversity, Inclusion, or Decolonization included when reating this new course?
+X Yes□ No The curriculum is designed to critically a creators from diverse backgrounds.
+Specaccess to funding and fair compensation with organizations that prioritize social j by acknowledging and actively working a creator economy.
+By including case students to engage. uity, Diversity, Inclusion, or Decolonization included when lease explain: ddress how economic disparities and systemic barriers affectial focus is given to strategies that can enhance equitable.
+The course encourages students to explore partnerships sustice and inclusivity, promoting a decolonization approach against the historical and structural inequities present in the ies and examples from a variety of cultures and contexts, tigge respectfully and effectively with diverse partners and all efforts contribute positively to a more inclusive and